-How to open a delimited text database file safely in Microsoft Excel
+How to open a delimited text data file safely in Microsoft Excel

-If you are using Microsoft Excel to open or edit a delimited text file for use with DesignMerge or AutoPrice, then you will prefer to open the database file without automatically changing any of its content.
+If you are using Microsoft Excel to view or edit the content in a delimited text data file for use with DesignMerge, then you will prefer to open the file without automatically changing any of its content.

 When Microsoft Excel automatically opens a plain delimited text file, Microsoft Excel will apply the General format to the data inside this file.
-This format may automatically change the text that is in the database.
+Applying the General format may change the text in the file.
 For example, this format will remove leading zeros and will also remove zero decimal digits.

-To prevent the text in the database from being automatically changes when the database is opened in Microsoft Excel, follow the steps below:
+To prevent the text from being automatically changed when you open the file in Microsoft Excel, follow the steps below:

-- Change the filename extension on the database file to the .TXT filename extension.
+- Change the filename extension on the data file to the .TXT filename extension.

-- This will automatically start the MS Excel Text Import Wizard.
+- Start Microsoft Excel, open the MS Excel File menu, choose Open, and select the .TXT data file.
+This will automatically start the MS Excel Text Import Wizard.

 - On Step 1 of the Text Import Wizard, select Delimited for the Original Data Type, and click Next to continue to the next step.